matthewcn56/how-many-bobas-could-matt-have-bought-with-the-money-he-spent-on-domains/README.md

 which will also automatically install our husky dependency

 ### Development Scripts:
-Our husky hook will automatically format all of your staged changes, but you can do it manually for all files with
+Our husky hook will automatically format all of your staged changes, but you can do it manually for all html,css,js files with

 ```sh
 yarn format